The Canterbury Tales

 The Knight

-The knight is called widely traveled and he is a perfect gentleman.
+The knight is a widely traveled, and perfect gentleman.
 This is said not tongue in cheek.
 He is a brave man.
 He is loyal to friends, and masters.
 He denied a lot of pleasures and sacrificed all his personal things but they don't exist now and they have been lost to history now.

 The Squire